rustwasm/rustwasm.github.io/_posts/2018-09-24-the-biggest-wasm-pack-release-yet.md

 future (and most likely in semver-breaking ways), but `wasm-pack` has found its niche and is well on the way to filling it.

+> What is `wasm-pack`? `wasm-pack` is your one-stop shop for building and
+> testing Rust-generated WebAssembly, as well as publishing it to NPM.

 `wasm-pack build` is effectively incremental now.
 It will automatically Do The Right Thing with `wasm-bindgen` binary installs: find the exact correct version *and* cache installs so that re-builds are speedy.